Pawnshops benefit only the owners

-Reality television shows such as "Hardcore Pawn" and "Pawn Stars" have thrust pawnshops in the limelight recently, making them seem more accessible to quick-cash seekers who previously might have shunned them.
-Nonetheless, "pawnshops are usually only a good idea for people who buy merchandise there," says Gail Cunningham, spokeswoman for the National Foundation for Credit Counseling.
+Reality television shows such as "Hardcore Pawn" and "Pawn Stars" have thrust pawnshops into the limelight, making them seem more accessible to quick-cash seekers who previously might have shunned them.
+Nonetheless, "pawnshops are usually only a good idea for people who buy merchandise there," says Cunningham.

 Pawnshops operate by loaning money for a piece of merchandise, typically at a fraction of the item's value.
 Borrowers have 30 to 90 days to pay back the loan, along with high fees and interest, or risk forfeiting the item.
 "If you can't pay back the loan, you'll have sold your merchandise for cents on the dollar," says Cunningham.
 You can also sell your goods outright to pawnshops, but you may get more money if you sell at a yard sale or on the Internet.